-Assumption Rationale for security objectives A.Data_Secure OE.Data_Store defines that the security and integrity of the security log is predicated on the assumption that the security administrator will archive and backup the security log prior to reaching its capacity and thus automatic pruning and physically protect archived data off-TOE.
+Assumption Rationale for security objectives OE.Data_Store defines that the security and integrity of the security log is predicated on the assumption that the security administrator will archive and backup the security log prior to reaching its capacity and thus automatic pruning and physically protect archived data off-TOE.
 Because there is no functionality within the TOE to prevent the Security Log from over-writing itself, such an environment is key to the security of the Security Log.
-A.Phys_Secure As specified in OE.Phys_Prot , the method for providing physical security of the hardware is assumed to be restricted access.
-Restricted access will help to insure that assets used by the TOE, which are outside the domain of the TOE, remain secure.
-A.Sep_Strength Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec_Setup helps to guarantee that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.